Joonpark13/CIERA-research/README.md

 Also, there is an analysis directory that contains Josh Fuhrman's files that he used to analyse the entire grid (where this N5K_r26_Z002_1) directory was one simulation.
 There's a short README file in there that I created.
 I think Josh also made some README somewhere, but I couldn't find it today.

 ------------------

+## `/scripts` directory

+The `/scripts` directory contains the python analysis scripts and their output files.